 - Visit to Customer

 This was a very significant report aggregating millions of points of data with high visibility across the client company serving dozens of managers and hundreds of employees globally.
 It was the main deliverable of a consolidation project to automate, standardise and globalise reports that had existed internationally.
 A data pipeline was necessary to ETL the required data as millions of rows of data were pulled from several locations globally.
-This data was transformed and stored in a data warehouse as the data needed to be aggregated and stored for year on year and quarter on quarter comparison.
+This data was transformed and stored in a Kimball data warehouse as the data needed to be aggregated into fact tables and stored for year on year and quarter on quarter comparison.
 The population process needed to be run three times a day to stay in sync with the three different time zones the collection services operated across.

 The SLA report had over 70 fields.
 Due to its global scope it was necessary to keep it as generic as possible allowing end users to further refine the report by their department, area, country, regional operation centre with the use of 10 slicers.

 The development of a department wide time management database developed in SQL Server and used to record employee absence, whether that was through illness, planned holiday or training time etc. This database was developed as it was a prerequisite to developing a capacity report.

 Company: Electricity supplier

 Reconciling the electricity supply board summary messages against the live individual messages received.

 - Creating an SSIS job to reshape daily coded messages